adcawi/7SegmentDisplay-MicroPython-ESP32/README.md

   3. 1Digit 7-Segment Display with Shift Register
   4. 4Digit 7-Segment Display with Shift Register

-  In function names a suffix is usually added in the form of _1Digit or _4Digit, which I found necessary in order to be able to use both a 4 digit and 1 digit display in one project.
+  In function names a suffix is usually added in the form of _1Digit or _4Digit_595, which I found necessary in order to be able to use both a 4 digit and 1 digit display in one project.

   Micropython works with a boot.py file, and a main.py file.

-  Main.py contains an example how to use the display in 3 steps.
+  Each module folder has a Main.py that contains an example how to use the display in 3 steps.

   1. importing library
   2. Initializing pins